 Inc. Magazine Unveils Its 37th Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-16, 2018 /PRNewswire/ -- Inc. magazine today revealed that Rev.io is No. 3139 on its 37th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+17, 2018 /PRNewswire/ -- Inc. magazine revealed that Orangetheory Fitness is No. 667 on its 37th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"We are honored to be recognized as one of the fastest growing companies by Inc. magazine for the 5th time," says Brent Maropis, CEO of Rev.io.
-"Receiving this award is a testament to the hard work of our dedicated team and our commitment to helping clients grow revenue efficiently.
-We strive to become the best billing and back-office software company in the world for Communications and IoT companies.
-We're delighted to see a few of our awesome clients make the list, including Altaworx, Broad Sky, Ready Wireless, and Trapp Technology.
-By aligning our goals with our clients' success, Rev.io truly becomes a partnership for growth.
-We're so excited to share that, for the fourth consecutive year, our clients grew by 2x the industry average."
+"Just last month, we celebrated the opening of our 1,000th studio, putting us well on our way to our goal of operating 2,500 studios – serving 2.5 million members – by 2020," said Dave Long, Orangetheory Fitness CEO & Co-Founder.
+"Ranking on the Inc. 5000 for the fifth consecutive year is an honor that affirms our growing member base is gaining More Life through the unique blend of science, coaching and technology we offer in our studios."

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at www.inc.com/inc5000.